 - Chicken - I like to use tenderloins as it cooks quickly and comes in smaller portion sizes.

-- Butter and olive oil - the combination of butter and olive oil allows you to get the flavor of the butter but not burn by adding the oil.
+- Butter and olive oil - The combination of butter and olive oil allows you to get the flavor of the butter but not burn by adding the oil.

-- Honey - adds sweetness which complements the acidity of the lemons.
+- Honey - Adds sweetness which complements the acidity of the lemons.

-- Lemons - when using lemon juice, you want fresh lemon juice as it adds the necessary acidity and just tastes better.
+- Lemons - When using lemon juice, you want fresh lemon juice as it adds the necessary acidity and just tastes better.

-- Soy sauce - gives some needed saltiness to the sauce.
+- Soy sauce - Gives some needed saltiness to the sauce.

 Ingredient Swaps